Marker Logo

 Topics.
 This historical marker is listed in this topic list: Colonial Era.
 A significant historical year for this entry is 1714.

 Location.
 41° 25.486′ N, 74° 17.011′ W. Marker is in Campbell Hall, New York, in Orange County.
-Marker is on Sarah Wells Trail (County Route 8) 1.9 miles north of Main Street (New York State Route 207).
+It is on Sarah Wells Trail (County Route 8) 1.9 miles north of Main Street (New York State Route 207).
 Touch for map.
 Marker is at or near this postal address: 295 Sarah Wells Trail, Campbell Hall NY 10916, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-William Bull (approx. 1.2 miles away); Military Working Dog (approx. 1.9 miles away); Gold Star Mothers’ Memorial (approx. 1.9 miles away); Combat Wounded Veterans Memorial (approx. 1.9 miles away); Orange County Veterans Memorial (approx. 1.9 miles away); Orange County Seat (approx. 2.2 miles away); Maplewood (approx. 2.2 miles away); Camp Wickham (approx. 2.3 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: William Bull (approx. 1.2 miles away); Military Working Dog (approx. 1.9 miles away); Gold Star Mothers’ Memorial (approx. 1.9 miles away); Combat Wounded Veterans Memorial (approx. 1.9 miles away); Orange County Veterans Memorial (approx. 1.9 miles away); Orange County Seat (approx. 2.2 miles away); Maplewood (approx. 2.2 miles away); Camp Wickham (approx. 2.3 miles away).

 Paid Advertisement